Why are truck drivers fat?

 - Avoid Soft Drinks

-- Stay away form Sprite, Coca-Cola, Pepsi, and every other soft drink that is out there.
+- Stay away from Sprite, Coca-Cola, Pepsi, and every other soft drink that is out there.

 - Use An App